erasmussen39/xlr-utilities-plugin/README.md

 Copy the plugin JAR file into the SERVER_HOME/plugins directory of XL Release.

 ## Overview
-This plugin is intended to provide a variety of useful utility tasks for XL Release.
+This plugin is intended to provide a variety of useful utility functionality for XL Release.
 ## Tasks
 #### utilties.GenerateSubReleases
 Task used to dynamically generate Sub-Releases.